 Highly recommended for listening while meditating, reading/studying/working at home.

 Every fan of all realms of electronic music has experienced it.
-Someone you’re talking tunes with slams the whole scene, serving up the sleight, “Anyone can do that.
+Someone you’re talking tunes with slams the whole scene, serving up the slight, “Anyone can do that.
 They just push buttons.
 I like real instruments.”
-Ladies and Gentleman of the Audiophilic Jury, let me share with you a piece of footage, created by Edison and his crew, that I consider Sound evidence in defense of the creative bastion we know to be electronica at large:
+Ladies and Gentleman of the Audiophilic Jury, let me share with you a piece of footage, created by Edison and his crew, that I consider Sound evidence in defense of the creative bastion we know to be electronic music:

 After ages of ogling his astoundingly fresh videos, I reached out to Edison, the up and coming SF based begetter of Monome beats.
 I received a shout back from a refreshingly grounded individual, brimming with creative essence.
 He was so kind as to share a few moments of time with me for his interview.

 I caught up with Edison one night after he shared a vegetarian mock-Thanksgiving meal with his wife and friends.
 In addition to chatting him up about his craft, I learned Edison to be an advocate of avocados, compulsive cyclist, and prolific painter.
-He also has a long and complicated relationship with music that has allowed him to become the Monome monster he is.
+He also has a long and complicated relationship with music that has allowed him to become the masterful producer he is.

 Virtual Boy has made some waves in the West Coast bass scene with their epic symphony like tracks.
 They are one of my favorite producers to open or close a set with live due to this nature.
 Not to mention they incorporate IDM/8-Bit sounds which I love.
 The opening track comes at you right away and feels like it’s a big statement to start off with such a massive tune.
 The duo comes right out the door with guns blazing.
 They brought the bass with them this time and even some of that midrange business that gives any DJ an monster track with your typical robot vocoder lines.
 The rest of the track seem to fall of a bit from the opener but what do you expect with such a massive tune to open up with.